cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 Inputs:
 - PK_1, ..., PK_n, public keys in the format output by KeyGen.
-- message_i, ..., message_n, octet strings.
+- message_1, ..., message_n, octet strings.
 - signature, an octet string output by Aggregate.

 Outputs: